Uncovering the neutrino mass ordering with the next galactic core-collapse supernova neutrino burst using water Cherenkov detectors: Methodology

-To account for the cross-section model uncertainties, the weight associated to all selected CC-$^{16}$O is varied assuming a 100\% normalization uncertainty\footnote{The absence of experimental data prevents the use of a more specific choice.
-The value of 100\% is a usual conservative choice when a normalization constrain is missing.}.
-For each MO and toy configuration, i.e., a particular instance of a flux model, collection of smeared angles and energies, and cross-section weights the resulting normalized angular distribution is calculated.
-The mean of all distributions and its standard deviation corresponds to the expected angular distribution and its associated uncertainty.
-This is presented in the top panel of Fig.~\ref{fig:uncertainty}.
+For each flux model and true neutrino MO the simulated distributions of reconstructed energy and angle are binned.
+For each event the true charged lepton energy and angle are smeared according to the SK-IV detector performances, and the prediction variation on each bin is taken as a detector systematic uncertainty.
+Similarly, to account for the cross-section model uncertainty in every bin, the weight associated to CC-$^{16}$O is varied assuming a 100\% normalization uncertainty\footnote{The absence of experimental data prevents the use of a more specific choice.
+The value of 100\% is a usual conservative choice when a normalization constraint is missing.}.